allmaps/allmaps/packages/transform/README.md

 'Differential Distortion Analysis' was earlier implemented in [this](https://github.com/mclaeysb/distortionAnalysis) Matlab/Octave package following peer reviewed publications of both the theoretical approach an an application to a historical map.

-This packages supports the evaluation of the partial derivatives in the `transformForward()` and `transformBackward()` functions via their transform options, and exports a function `computeDistortionFromPartialDerivatives()` to compute the distortion measures from these partial derivatives.
 The supported distortion measures are available via the exported `supportedDistortionMeasures` constant.
 These include:

 | Key         | Type                               | Description                                                                                                                                                                                                                              | Example                                                                                                              |
 |-------------|------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|